sudhanshur320/HR-Analytics/README.md

-Tried to help an imagnary organization to improve imployee performance and employee retention by creating HR Analytics dashboard in Power BI.
+Tried to help an imagnary organization to improve employee performance and employee retention by creating HR Analytics dashboard in Power BI.